nozsavsev/backy/Readme.md

 ## Data Models

-For every data model there should be a DB_Model and DTO_Model. with an auto mapper defined between them.
+For every data model there should be a DB_Model and DTO_Model. with an auto mapper defined between them. (not yet defined but it is a well known package on npm that is easy to use)

 - DB_Models is stored in a database and used internally
-- DTO_Models are allowed to leave backend and be presented to a user and don't contain any sensetive data.
+- DTO_Models are allowed to leave backend and be presented to a user and don't contain any sensetive data (like password hash or salt).

 ## Controllers